pracio/taiwan_postal_code/README.md

-taiwan_postal_code
+Taiwan Postal Code Quary Library
 ==================

-a google chrome extension for querying taiwan postal code
+This a google chrome extension for querying taiwan postal code.